onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_spaces.md

 ##### Description
 Returns the list of all spaces managed by the Onezone service.

-Requires 'list_spaces' Onezone privilege.
+This operation requires `list_spaces` privilege.

 ##### Responses